Antara999333/IndividualProject4/README.md

-In the application settins, I assign the value '5000' to WEBSITE_PORT
+In the application settings, I assign the value '5000' to WEBSITE_PORT

 ![Alt Text](AZURE4.jpg.png)